-Each of Bernadette Connaughton, Andrew Hirsch, David Scadden, M.D., and Akshay Vaishnaw, M.D., Ph.D., served as a member of the Compensation Committee for all or a portion of 2022.
-None of the individuals who served on the Compensation Committee during 2022 served as an officer or employee of our company during 2022 or had formerly served as one of our officers.
-During 2022, none of our executive officers served as a member of the board of directors or compensation committee, or other committee serving an equivalent function, of any entity that had one or more executive officers who served as members of our Board or the Compensation Committee.
+Each of Bernadette Connaughton, Andrew Hirsch, David Scadden, M.D., and Akshay Vaishnaw, M.D., Ph.D., served as a member of the Compensation Committee for all of 2023.
+None of the individuals who served on the Compensation Committee during 2023 served as an officer or employee of our company during 2023 or had formerly served as one of our officers.
+During 2023, none of our executive officers served as a member of the board of directors or compensation committee, or other committee serving an equivalent function, of any entity that had one or more executive officers who served as members of our Board or the Compensation Committee.